AJ-Mackay/PHP-Intro/7 - How to use Databases in PHP/notes.md

 4 - Creating Tables and Inserting Data in PHPmyadmin
 5 - Markup for Login Page
 6 - Receiving Post Data Form Check
+7 - Connecting to the Database using PHP